Design of an Automatic Saw Cutting Machine for Wood and Aluminum

 A Study on Application of Elastic Theory for Computing Flexural Stresses in Preflex Beam

-This paper presents the step-by-step procedure for using the Elastic Theory to calculate the internal stresses in composite bridge girder prestressed by the Pre flexing Technology, called Prebeam in Japan and Preflex beam worldwide.
-Following the Prestressing Technology developed late in the 1930’s, the Preflex method of prestressing was invented early in the 1950’s by the Belgian engineer, Abraham Lipski, with assistance from Louis Baes, in Brussels.
+This paper presents the step-by-step procedure for using the Elastic Theory to calculate the internal stresses in composite bridge girder prestressed by the Preflexing Technology, called prebeam in Japan and preflex beam worldwide.
+Following the Prestressing Technology developed late in the 1930’s, the preflex method of prestressing was invented early in the 1950’s by the Belgian engineer, Abraham Lipski, with assistance from Louis Baes, in Brussels.
 Preflex beam is a pre-cambered composite beam.
 Basically, it is a pre-cambered I-shaped steel plate-girder which is bent under preflexion loads using the four-points-bending method such that it becomes flat with no pre-camber left.
 Following that step, high strength concrete is cast on its lower flange.
 As the concrete hardens, the preflexion loads are removed.
-The beam recovers a measure of its camber while the rest of it leads to the introduction of compressive stress in the concrete.
+The beam recovers a measure of its camber while the rest of it leads to introduction of compressive stress in the concrete.
 Pouring the upper flange concrete completes the construction.
 As far as the depth and deflection limitations are the governing requirements in the design process, preflex beam is a suitable option to meet the requirements to a large extent.
 When it comes to analyzing flexural members in terms of internal stresses, the Elastic Theory has been the convenient method of dealing with similar cases.
-Researches carried out on the serviceability of the Elastic Theory for predicting internal stresses in preflex beam have concluded that the theory can be satisfactorily used to predict the internal stresses which occur in preflex beam during the preflexion operation and during the service life of the beam.
+Researches carried out on the serviceability of the Elastic Theory for predicting internal stresses in preflex beam have concluded that the theory can be satisfactorily used to predict the internal stresses which occur in preflex beam during the preflexion operation and the service life of the beam.
 Unlike the conventional composite members, preflex beam undergoes different steps during construction; namely, preflexion, lower flange concrete casting, preflexion release, and lastly the upper flange concrete casting.
 Since the materials used and loading conditions vary from a step to another, stresses are calculated in every single phase under the loads in action with section properties involved in the specific case.
 Stress accumulation gives the present stress in a section of interest.
-Graphical presentation of every step is made for more details.
-Concrete presence in the section implies prestress loss due to creep and shrinkage; however, more work is required to be done in this field.
-In addition to the graphical presentation of this application, this paper further discusses important notes of graphical comparison between the results of an experimental-only research carried out on a preflex beam in 1955, with the results of simulation for an identical beam through PATRAN-NASTRAN by the author.
+Graphical concrete presence in the section implies prestress loss due to creep and shrinkage; however, more work is required to be done in this field.
+In addition to the graphical presentation of this application, this paper further discusses important notes of graphical comparison between the results of an experimental-only research carried out on a preflex beam, with the results of simulation for an identical beam using Finite Element Modeling (FEM) by the author.

 Durability of a Cementitious Matrix Based on Treated Sediments